Daniel Johnson Sr.: 1966 provincial elections

 In April 1966, a general election was called, set to take place in June of that year.
 Despite a significant improvement in the public image of the Union Nationale and Daniel Johnson, polls still gave a considerable lead to Jean Lesage's Liberal Party.

 The Liberal Party centered their campaign around the singular figure of their leader, Jean Lesage, thus abandoning the équipe du tonnerre (lit. 'thunder team') brand that had previously buoyed them to power.
 The Union Nationale, meanwhile, opted for the exact opposite strategy, running a ground-level campaign that catered to specific local interests and highlighted local candidates who were usually well-known and respected within their community.
 This strategy worked particularly well in rural areas, where dissatisfaction with Lesage's school reforms, among other issues, was most intense.

 The election was held on June 5, 1966.
 The initial results reported on election night gave the Liberal Party a significant lead, but gradually, aided by a favourable electoral map, the Union Nationale began to catch up.
 It was well into the night when the Union Nationale finally reached the 55 seats needed for a majority, despite receiving only 41% of the vote share compared to 47% for the Liberals.
 In the final tally, the Union Nationale won 56 seats to the Liberals' 50.

 The Union Nationale's victory came as a surprise to Quebecers—and Canadians—of all stripes.
 In the provincial civil service, employees feared that Johnson's victory meant the end of Lesage's reforms and a return to the worst of the Duplessis era.
 However, the day after the election, Johnson announced that he intended to continue reforms in the same vein as his predecessors.

+This was to be the last election won by the Union Nationale, and the last election won by a party other than the Liberal Party or the Parti Québécois until the 2018 election.